Dynamics of International Social Policy

 It will use developments in health service, social care and social security to explore wider issues in the development of welfare services.
 Although focused on the UK, other countries will be examined as a way of further understanding the developments in the UK and as a form of policy learning for UK reform.
 It will look at the obstacles and issues associated with these changes.

-You will need to choose a further 40 credits of optional modules.
-This includes modules from other courses within and outside the School of Sociology and Social Policy (subject to approval).
+You will choose 40 credits of optional modules from the School of Sociology and Social Policy, or schools/departments across the University, subject to approval.

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 This list is an example of typical modules we offer, not a definitive list.